 For your information I may receive a small commission from Amazon or Lonely Planet Associates at no extra cost to you if you purchase a book

-Peter Mayle and his wife did what most of us only imagine doing when they made their long-cherished dream of a life abroad a reality: throwing caution to the wind, they bought a glorious two hundred year-old farmhouse in the Lubéron Valley and began a new life.
-In a year that begins with a marathon lunch and continues with a host of gastronomic delights, they also survive the unexpected and often hilarious curiosities of rural life.
-From mastering the local accent and enduring invasion by bumbling builders, to discovering the finer points of boules and goat-racing, all the earthy pleasures of Provençal life are conjured up in this enchanting portrait.
+Peter Mayle and his wife took the plunge and bought a two hundred year old farmhouse in France, making their long cherished dream come true.
+The story tells of a year beginning with a marathon lunch which set the scene for twelve months of gastronomic delights, they also survived the unexpected and often hilarious curiosities of rural life.
+From mastering the local accent and enduring invasion by bumbling builders, to discovering the finer points of boules and goat-racing, all the earthy pleasures of Provençal life are conjured up in this delightful book.

 It’s All Greek to Me!

 Intoxicated with dreams of a Greek paradise, John Mole inflicts upon his family a tumbledown ruin on a hillside with no water, no electricity, no roof, no floor, no doors, no windows and twenty years of goat dung… far away from the tourist resorts and posh hotels.